carlanj/Drone_RL/README.md

 - Per-episode CSVs
 - Optional per-step CSVs for deep debugging

-There’s also a utility (`MAKE_TENSORS.py`) that converts spreadsheet logs from evaluations  into TensorBoard event files so different algorithms / runs can be compared visually:contentReference[oaicite:10]{index=10}.
+There’s also a utility (`MAKE_TENSORS.py`) that converts spreadsheet logs from evaluations  into TensorBoard event files so different algorithms / runs can be compared visually

 ---